-- 3. The books your Treasurer will need are:

-- a.
-Ledger

-- b.
-Receipt Book

-- c.
-Bank Deposit Book

-- d.
-Cheque Book

-- 4. One of the most important things to remember is to write receipts for all money received and cheques for all money paid out.
-It is advised not to bank money until the Treasurer has written a receipt.
-If your Branch requires a cash advance, or petty cash for the Secretary, then draw a cheque and insist that the person receiving the cash keeps a detailed record of how the money was spent.

-- 5. Setting up a Branch bank account.

-- 6. Some people are not sure what is required when they are presenting their Treasurer's Report to a monthly (or annual) Meeting.
-Refer to the handy hints that are outlined under the Treasurer's Report in Section 4.7.1.

-- 7. Keep the Receipt Book, Cheque Book, Bank Statements and copies of accounts together with the Cash Book in a safe place so they are available for the Auditor when needed.

-- 8. Your books are "closed off" at the end of each year and presented to the Auditor so that he has enough time to inspect and report back before the Annual General Meeting.

-- 9. Be sure to have enough money in the bank to cover all costs incurred in the general working of the Branch.
-Don't let the Meeting be carried away by a big bank balance early in the year.
+- 3. The books your Treasurer will need are: - a.
+Ledger - b.
+Receipt Book - c.
+Bank Deposit Book - d.
+Cheque Book or Bank Statement - 4.
+One of the most important things to remember is to record all money received and all money paid out.
+If your Branch requires a cash advance, or petty cash for the Secretary, then draw a cheque and insist that the person receiving the cash keeps a detailed record of how the money was spent. - 5.
+Some people are not sure what is required when they are presenting their Treasurer's Report to a monthly (or annual) Meeting.
+Refer to the handy hints that are outlined under the Treasurer's Report in Section 4.7.1. - 6.
+Keep the Receipt Book, Cheque Book, Bank Statements and copies of accounts together with the Cash Book in a safe place so they are available for the Auditor when needed. - 7.
+Your books are "closed off" at the end of each year and presented to the Auditor so that he has enough time to inspect and report back before the Annual General Meeting. - 8.
+Be sure to have enough money in the bank to cover all costs incurred in the general working of the Branch.
+Do not let the Meeting be carried away by a big bank balance early in the year.